Tax Attorneys in Texas

 Personal back income tax can be discharged through Chapter 7 bankruptcy.
 In general, income tax debt, sales tax debt and payroll tax debt can be discharged through bankruptcy.
 However, in order for tax debt to be eligible for discharge under the terms of Chapter 7 bankruptcy, the following requirements must be met for each tax year of tax debt to be discharged:

-- An unpaid tax debt must be part of a tax return that is at least three years old.
+- Unpaid tax debt must be part of a tax return that is at least three years old.

 - The unpaid tax debt to be discharged must be part of a return that was filed at least two years ago.